michaelwisely/why-use-git/outline.md

     - Or any other binary stuff.
 Word documents, graphics, and whatnot
 - Converting legacy projects?
 - Running a private git server?
+- Git for Windows/Mac (Github for X, tortoisegit, ??)
+Dr. Sedigh may like something like tortoisegit that has explorer.exe integration like dropbox

 Resources/Articles
 ------------------